Mary River (Nunavut)

 A Canadian prospector found rich iron ore deposits in 1962 but it was only in the 2010s that a mining project was developed.
 In March 2011, a private equity fund in the United States and Luxembourg-based ArcelorMittal SA, the largest steel maker in the world, jointly purchased the small Toronto-based public Canadian company, Baffinland Iron Mines Corporation, that had owned the Mary River lease since the 1980s.
 The Mary River open pit iron ore mine became operational in 2015.

 Traditional Inuit lands

 There is a 4,000 year history in the area.
 For hundreds of years the semi-nomadic Inuit met at Mary River during the summer hunting caribou.
-By 2011, there were about 5,400 people living within a 400 kilometres radius, many of whom continue to life off the land, hunting caribou herds.
+By 2011, there were about 5,400 people living within a 400 kilometres radius, many of whom continue to live off the land, hunting caribou herds.
 Wildlife in the region includes polar bears, foxes, ermines, lemmings, and hares, as well as caribou herds, and in the coastal waters—walrus, seals, beluga, whales, and narwhals.